ByAUJay

 4.2 VRF integration checklist

-• Migrate to v2.5; update to VRFConsumerBaseV2Plus and RandomWordsRequest; add setCoordinator. (docs.chain.link)
+- Migrate to v2.5; update to VRFConsumerBaseV2Plus and RandomWordsRequest; and don’t forget to add setCoordinator. (docs.chain.link)

-• Freeze user‑mutable state before requesting randomness; map requestId to state snapshot. (docs.chain.link)
+- Before you request randomness, freeze the user‑mutable state and map the requestId to the state snapshot. (docs.chain.link)

-• Size callbackGasLimit with margin; request multiple words when possible. (docs.chain.link)
+- Size the callbackGasLimit with a bit of margin; and if you can, request multiple words at once. (docs.chain.link)

 4.3 Automation checklist